avianleung/MyFitPrint/README.md

 Deployed to Heroku at https://myfitprint.herokuapp.com/

 ### What the app does
-This is a minimalistic workout tracker app for calisthenics athletes to easily manage with workout logs.
-Workouts are organized via splits (e.g. Push, Pull, Legs, Arms, Back).
+This is a minimalistic workout tracker app for weightlifting athletes to easily manage with workout logs.

 ### Technologies Used
 - MongoDB